drimer/example-codes/miniprojects/django_react/README.md

 Updating frontend libraries
 ===========================

-If you need to edit any dependencies for the UI, you'll need to re-created the `node_modules/` folder and commit those changes too.
+If you need to edit any dependencies for the UI, you'll need to re-create the `node_modules/` folder and commit those changes too.
 You can do this with the following steps.